Stylix

 KDE Plasma 5

-KDE theming is still a work in progress - so some manual steps may be needed to apply the settings completely.
+Since KDE theming is still a work in progress, some manual steps may be required to properly apply its theme.

 Installation